mkhslaa/react-shopping-cart/README.md

 Make sure Docker Desktop is up-running if you have a Windows machine In the root folder, enter below command: docker-compose -f Tests/docker-compose.yml up

+## How to run GitHub Action

+There is a workflow file for API in .github folder
+Go to Repo, click Actions, click "Cypress Api Testing Regression", select Run workflow on right, keep Main branch, Click Run workflow.